 Schleich animals make great little birthday gifts and are very reasonably priced for a collectible gift.
 The goal of this German toymaker is to help children learn about nature and animals through their detailed, authentic figures.

-Giving sterling silver goblets as gift was a common tradition centuries ago because typically a family would have one cup assigned for each child.
+Giving sterling silver goblets as a gift was a common tradition centuries ago because, typically, a family would have one cup assigned for each child.
 This practical tradition has become a special gift to give to parents at the birth of their child and would be an equally special yearly gift to give.
+A reader recently told me that she gifts her godchildren one piece of silver each year on their birthday — they’ll have quite the collection by the time they’re 18!

 Gifting a Waterford, Christopher Radko, or one of Neiman Marcus’ annual ornaments are elegant and timeless.
 If the year isn’t engraved on it, perhaps you can write the date on it.
 Camille’s Creations are more playful and childlike.
 Have her paint what your child loves that year (soccer, dance, bunnies!).